caracatrepa/caracatrepa.github.io/selfguidedMBSR_week2.md

 Practice Sheets given above.
 For a version of this page which has been reformatted for your manual go to the [printer-ready version of this page][57].

-> _The range of what we think and do.
+> _The range of what we think and do
 Is limited by what we fail to notice
 And because we fail to notice
 There is little we can do